Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Electron temperature and spin-dependent tunneling

 At the ideal readout position, $E_\downarrow = - E_\uparrow$.

-Here, and in the near-totality of the literature on spin-dependent tunneling in quantum dots, two implicit assumptions were made: (i) that $\bra{\downarrow} H' \ket{0} = \bra{\uparrow} H' \ket{0}$, i.e. the tunnel barrier seen by either spin state is the same, and (ii) that the density of states is constant over the range of interest, i.e. $n(E_{\uparrow}) = n(E_{\downarrow})$.
+Here, and in the near totality of the literature on spin-dependent tunneling in quantum dots, two implicit assumptions are made: (i) that $\bra{\downarrow} H' \ket{0} = \bra{\uparrow} H' \ket{0}$, i.e. the tunnel barrier seen by either spin state is the same, and (ii) that the density of states is constant over the range of interest, i.e. $n(E_{\uparrow}) = n(E_{\downarrow})$.
 Assumption (i) is physically justified on the basis that the barrier profile is, in fact, the edge of the conduction band (Figure \ref{fig:main_figure_1}b), which itself is subjected (to a very good approximation) to the same Zeeman splitting as the donor-bound electron \cite{Amasha2008}.
-Assumption (ii) is carried over from the physics of spins in quantum dots tunnel-coupled to a 2-dimensional electron gas, where $n(E)=const.$ \cite{ando1982electronic}.
-We know that our situation is rather different, because the charge reservoir into which the electron tunnels is an SET island with $\sim 100$~electrons, i.e.~a near-zero dimensional confining potential.
+Assumption (ii) is carried over from the physics of spins in quantum dots tunnel coupled to a two-dimensional electron gas, where $n(E)= $~const. \cite{ando1982electronic}.
+We know that our situation is rather different, because the charge reservoir into which the electron tunnels is an SET island with about $100$~electrons, i.e.~a near-zero dimensional confining potential.
 A simple estimate yields a single-particle level spacing $\approx \SI{24}{\micro\electronvolt}$\cite{Morello2009}, smaller than the Zeeman splitting and comparable to the temperature of the experiment.

 In the absence of the Maxwell's demon, the expected initialization fidelity is simply: